cory-weller/BIOL4585_projects/cjm3sn/README.md

 ![](Q1.png)

-*Interpreation*: When looking at the data above, it is known that the nematodes produce the most larvae in the control environment, followed by the uranium environment, and finally, they produce the least larvae in the saline environment.
+*Interpretation*: When looking at the data above, it is known that the nematodes produce the most larvae in the control environment, followed by the uranium environment, and finally, they produce the least larvae in the saline environment.
 Additionally, the third dimension of the plot show the different genetic lines used in the experiment, and there is no correlation between the line and survival in a particular environment.
 This is evident by the random scattering of color in each environmental condition.

 ## Q2: Does the nematodes' fecundity correlate with their length at 72 hours?